 - ED 286 – EHESS – School of Advanced Studies in Social Sciences

-In addition, as members of the Doctoral Network, their PhD theses must also comply with the rules of the Doctoral Network:
+In addition, as members of the Doctoral Network, their PhD theses must also comply with the obligations of the Doctoral Network:

 - The thesis must be completed within 3 years, or 6 years in the case of practising professionals completing their theses on a part-time basis.